TIDYBEATS1/UpdateKit/README.md

-🛠️ UpdateKit – Patch Notes v1.0.0
+🛠️ UpdateKit v1.0.0 – Patch Notes Released

-Lightweight, Sparkle-inspired macOS update framework.
-Effortlessly deliver .zip updates to ~/Downloads — no app replacement, no permissions, no code signing required.
+Sparkle-inspired macOS update framework.
+Ultra-light, delivers .zip updates to ~/Downloads — no app replacement, no permissions, no code signing needed.
+Modern, sandbox-safe, dev-friendly.

-🚀 Welcome to UpdateKit v1.0.0
-The initial public release of UpdateKit brings a modern, sandbox-friendly approach to macOS app updates.
-Designed for simplicity and flexibility, it empowers developers to deliver updates seamlessly while respecting user control and App Store guidelines.
+🚀 v1.0.0: The Launch Update
+UpdateKit debuts as the sleek, modern way to handle macOS app updates.
+It’s lightweight, respects App Store rules, and gives users control with a SwiftUI-powered experience.

-✨ What’s New in v1.0.0
+🎉 New in v1.0.0

-Initial Public Release: UpdateKit is here, ready to streamline your app updates!
+Public Launch: UpdateKit is live and ready to supercharge your app updates!
-Safe & Simple Downloads: Updates land directly in ~/Downloads, keeping things sandbox-friendly.
+Safe Downloads: .zip updates drop into ~/Downloads, fully sandbox-compliant.
-Sleek SwiftUI Prompt: A modern, Sparkle-like update interface with version details, scrollable patch notes, and clear “Update Now” or “Cancel” options.
+SwiftUI Prompt: Sparkle-style alert with version, patch notes, and “Update Now”/“Skip” buttons.
-Live Progress Tracking: Real-time download progress with status updates for a smooth user experience.
+Live Progress: Real-time download status and progress bar for clarity.
-GitHub Releases Integration: Seamlessly checks for versions and fetches .zip assets from GitHub Releases.
+GitHub Releases Powered: Auto-checks versions and grabs .zip files from your repo.
-🔑 Key Features
+🔑 Core Features
-No App Replacement: Users manually install updates, giving them full control.
+User-Driven Updates: No automatic app installs — users decide when to update.
-App Store Ready: Fully compatible with sandboxed apps and App Store submission requirements.
+App Store Ready: Works with sandboxed, signed, or unsigned apps.
-Lightweight Delivery: Downloads .zip updates via GitHub Releases — no fuss, no complexity.
+Simple .zip Delivery: Downloads updates via GitHub Releases.
-Sparkle-Like Experience: Elegant SwiftUI prompt includes:
+Elegant SwiftUI UI:
-Version number display
+Version display
 Scrollable patch notes
-“Update Now” and “Cancel” buttons
+“Update Now” or “Skip” actions
-Live progress indicator for downloads
+Live download progress
-No Code Signing Needed: Works without Developer ID, entitlements, or complex permissions.
-Swift Package Manager Support: Easily integrate UpdateKit into your project.
-🛠️ Developer Quick Start
-Integrate UpdateKit into your SwiftUI app in just a few steps.
-Here’s how to get started:
+Zero Code Signing: No Developer ID or entitlements required.
+SwiftPM Integration: Add it to your project in seconds.
+🛠 Get Started in 4 Steps

-1. 📦 Add UpdateKit via Swift Package Manager
+1. 📦 Install via Swift Package Manager

-In your Package.swift:
+In Package.swift:

 swift